JMcFcode/personal_finance_sim/README.md

 and house price change are all treated as random variables.

-The code fully takes into account income tax and national insurance calculations as they will be from 2022 onwards.
+The code fully takes into account income tax and national insurance calculations as they will be from April 2023 (As of November 2022).

+Student Loan contributions and Shared ownership calculations currently not included, however these can be added if needed.

 ## Installation
 Following imports required: